The new owners of an historic Dayton-area restaurant that traces its roots back more than two centuries have reopened the eatery.

 The Florentine restaurant in Germantown is located in Ohio’s second-oldest inn that dates to 1816.
 Only the Golden Lamb in Lebanon traces its lineage back farther than the Florentine.

 Clay Alsip and Beth Vanden Berg, the local husband-and-wife team that purchased the Florentine on Jan.
-3, had their “soft opening” last week of the 7,000-square-foot restaurant in the former inn at 21 W. Market St. following some minor kitchen renovations and a top-to-bottom cleaning.
+3, had their “soft opening” in February of the 7,000-square-foot restaurant in the former inn at 21 W. Market St. following some minor kitchen renovations and a top-to-bottom cleaning.
 Now, they’re ready to introduce the restaurant more broadly to the community and to diners seeking a slice of Ohio history with their meals.

 “We are on our way toward making The Florentine a great destination and fine dining restaurant again,” Vanden Berg said.
 “Everyone on our staff works great as a team, with everyone focused on excellent service and serving great food.”